MikhailRadusha/MikhailRadusha/Guides/Tools/Telegram status & alarm/README.md

 > You can find `cosmos.sh` in this repository.
 5. In this folder, `$HOME/status/`, you have to create `cosmos.conf` file with `nano $HOME/status/cosmos.conf`.
 Customize it.
 > You can find `cosmos.conf` in this repository.
 6. Also you have to create as many `name.conf` files with `nano $HOME/status/name.conf`, as many nodes you have on the current server.
 Customize your config files.
-For ex: I have agoric, gravity and sifchain on the same server, so I have to create 3 files: `agoric.conf`, `gravity.conf` and `sifchain.conf`.
+For ex: I have haqq and sei on the same server, so I have to create 2 files: `haqq.conf` and `sei.conf`.
 > You can find `name.conf` and `curl.md` in this repository.
 7. Install some packages with `sudo apt-get install jq sysstat bc smartmontools fdisk -y`.
 8. Run `bash cosmos.sh` to check your settings.
 Normal output: